 After your initial contact with the SOS Program Manager, the very first thing to consider for a Science On a Sphere® exhibit is space.
 Science On a Sphere® is a room-sized exhibit.
-The recommended footprint for the exhibit is 30’x30’, with ceiling heights greater than 12’.
-For the suggested exhibit layout, please refer to the SOS Floor Plan.
+The recommended footprint for the exhibit with a standard size sphere is 30’x30’, with ceiling heights greater than 12’.
+For the suggested exhibit layout and alternatives options, please refer to the SOS Floor Plan and Configuration Variations.

-The sphere is 68” in diameter.
-Other sphere sizes are possible, but would require custom engineering (at additional cost to the SOS recipient).
-The 68" sphere is built to come apart at the equator in two equal halves.
+The standard sphere is 68” in diameter.
+Other sphere sizes are possible, including the currently available 48" and 60" spheres.
+The spheres are built to come apart at the equator in two equal halves.
 Sphere Assembly Pictures.
 There is one seam to hide and it's a very straightforward process to cover it with spackle and paint.
 The sphere, which only weighs 50 pounds, is attached to the ceiling or suspension structure with three cables.
 It is the site’s responsibility to install the mount points for the sphere.
-The cables are rated to hold many times the weight of the sphere.
+The included cables are rated to hold many times the weight of the sphere.
 A three-point suspension system is used to hold the sphere in place and reduce lateral movement.
 If the sphere moves, then the images become un-focused.
 The cables are strong, yet small enough to blend into the background.
 The suspension cables come with the sphere.
 The Sphere Mount Calculator should be used to determine the location of the mount points that need to be installed prior to installation week.

 Looking down from above, the sphere sits in the center of a square box that can be formed by drawing lines between each adjacent projector.
 If "D" is the distance from the center of the box to a projector, then the lengths of the sides of this box can calculated by the formula: sqrt(2) x D. It's important to realize that the distances are just to the projector lens, so the depth of the projector needs to be accounted for when fitting the projectors into a corner or other tight space.